abpio/abp-commercial-docs/en/modules/cms-kit/page-feedback.md

 This module follows the [Repository Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Repositories) guide.

-Following custom repositories are defined for these features:
+The following custom repositories are defined for these features:

 - `IPageFeedbackRepository`: Used to get a page feedback.
 - `IPageFeedbackSettingRepository`: Used to get a page feedback setting.